 SAY: These questions emphasize the need to be prepared.
-Ask and answer these questions before anyone has an allergic reaction in your school.
+Ask and answer these questions before anyone in your child nutrition program has an allergic reaction.

 - Be prepared to recognize the symptoms of an allergic reaction.
 Know who is authorized to administer medication and where it is stored. - Be prepared to react in case of an allergic reaction emergency.
 Remember, quick administration of epinephrine is key.
 A delay can be deadly.
 Call 911 when a severe reaction is suspected. - After an emergency, review what went smoothly and what needs improvement with those involved so you are better prepared for next time.